KemiHinks/RestaurantInsights/README.md

 3) An average of 2.3 items are ordered per transaction, indicating that customers typically select multiple items per visit.

-4) The average transaction amount is
+4) The average transaction amount is £14.46.

+5) An average transaction value of £14.46, compared to a mean item price of £13.33, suggests that customers are more frequently purchasing lower-priced items.

 # **Data Visualisation**
 Interact with the dashboard here: https://public.tableau.com/app/profile/kemi.hinkson.adewunmi/viz/DiningPerformance/Dashboard1